cgalpin92/project2-potterquiz/README.md

 - __Typography__
  - The fonts Philosopher and Julius Sans One are used for the Header and h2 headers throughout the game to keep consistency.
 They are clear and fit with the Harry Potter magic theme.
  - The font Cormorant Garamond is used for the remaining text.
-This is also clear text and fits with the Harry Potter Theme, closely resembling the font used for the text within the Harry Potter books.
+This is also clear text and fits with the Harry Potter theme, closely resembling the font used for the text within the Harry Potter books.
  - The font sans-serif is set as the fallback for all fonts in the instance the browser does not import the fonts correctly.

 ## Features